 Figure 7: Correlation of gINLAnd outlier single nucleotide polymorphisms (SNPs) with environmental variables as a signature of selection in the “northern vs southern sites" dataset.
 Hierarchical clustering of significant (i.e. logBF values ≥ 3) outlier SNPs (in rows) and environmental variables (in columns).
 Numbers in rows indicate the locus that bears the outlier SNP while the environmental variables in columns correspond to V1: tot_impact, V2: sst_tr26, V3: sst_tr19, V4: sst_max_sl, V5: biogeo09, V6: Cli_impact, V7: Cum_impact.

+Figure 8: Triplots of “all samples” dataset for RDA axes 1 and 2 (A), and RDA axes 1 and 3 (B).
+Triplots of MED dataset for RDA axes 1 and 2 (C), and RDA axes 1 and 3 (D).
+The dark grey cloud of points at the centre of each plot represent the SNPs.
+The coloured points represent individual sardines with coding by sampling site.
+Blue vectors represent environmental predictors (see Table 1 for abbreviations).

-Figure 8: Gene Ontology summary of the GO terms characterizing the genes that include outlier loci discovered in the seascape genomics analysis
+Figure S1: Gene Ontology summary of the GO terms characterizing the genes that include outlier loci discovered in the seascape genomics analysis